BSc Food Science and Nutrition

 Transferable (key) skills

-Achievement will be assessed by a variety of methods in accordance with the learning outcomes of the modules specified for the year / programme and will include:- demonstrating the ability to apply a broad range of aspects of Food Studies and Nutrition;- work that draws on a wide variety of material;- the ability to evaluate and criticise received opinion;- evidence of an ability to conduct independent, in depth enquiry within Food Studies and Nutrition;- work that is typically both evaluative and creative.
+Achievement will be assessed by a variety of methods in accordance with the learning outcomes of the modules specified for the year/programme and will include:- demonstrating the ability to apply a broad range of aspects/competencies in Food Studies and Nutrition to complex, albeit standard, situations and simple, albeit novel or atypical, instances;- work that is often descriptive in nature but drawing on a wide variety of material;- demonstrating basic professional competencies relevant to Food Studies and Nutrition;- the ability to evaluate and criticise received opinion.